-“Communication has been vital in our marriage!
+“Communication has been vital in my marriage!

 This was something I didn’t always understand early on in our relationship, nor was I good at it.

 When I would get frustrated with my husband, I wanted to be left alone, but he wanted to talk.
 Talk?!
 Are you kidding me?
 That was the last thing on my mind!
 Like, just let me sit in silence without you trying to talk things through like a mature person and let me sulk over why I’m upset.
 Because that always made me feel better… not!

 I may not have been great at communicating with him when we first got married but I knew I wasn’t going to start a habit of saying things out of frustration or anger, only to regret what I said, later.
 He knows when I do say something, it’s because I mean it.
 We’ll never leave each other guessing where we stand or how we feel.
 If our facial expressions or actions don’t convey it, our words will.

 Ryan expressed his frustration with me as we sat in the hot tub tonight, his frustration came from not meeting the frequency of how often he wants to have sex.
 If I’m being honest, I wasn’t caught off guard by this conversation, I knew it was coming.
 Because it’s the conversation we’ve had multiply times throughout our marriage.

 Physical touch is one of my husband’s top love languages.
 And here’s the kicker, it’s also one of mine.
 I know this and he knows this.
 We both enjoy hugging each other, kissing, snuggling, hand holding, flirting, and SEX, but we both need all those things in different doses.